Succession Planning in Spokane Spells Success

 Succession planning in Spokane may not be on your agenda today.
 But, it is wise to make time for it.
-Like most people, business owners are usually concerned about their own financial security, providing for their loved ones, and keeping their family happy.
-However, farmers, ranchers and family business owners often have the additional concern of keeping the business successful after they’re no longer running it—since they (or their family members) often depend on the business to provide continuing financial resources.
+Like most people, business owners are usually concerned with three things.
+Their own financial security, providing for their loved ones, and keeping the family happy.
+However, farmers, ranchers, and family business owners often have additional concerns.
+One is keeping the business successful after they’re no longer running it.
+Typically, the family depends on the business to provide continuing financial resources.
 A sound succession plan addresses the goals that business owners have for themselves and the family.
 It can also enhance the value of the business by making it less dependent on the talents of the owner.

 Financial Security in Retirement

 The amount of financial resources available to the owner (or the family) when the owner is no longer working will be limited by the value of the business.
 Planning for ownership and management succession actually enhances value because planning minimizes potentially costly disruptions and disagreements that can take place when the transition happens without preparation.

 Providing for Dependents

 Ensuring Continued Business Success

 Planning for management succession ensures that the owner’s death or retirement will not disrupt business operations, as the management successor is prepared to step in immediately and make business decisions.
 Sound planning for management succession also includes introducing the potential management successor to key third parties such as customers, suppliers, and bankers.
 This enhances those parties’ confidence in the management successor and allows him to carry on “business as usual” rather than having to prove himself.

 Promoting Family Harmony

-Succession planning should always involve clearly communicating to each family member his or her “place” in the business.
+Succession planning in Spokane should always involve clearly communicating to each family member his or her “place” in the business.
 Transitioning management responsibility and ownership in a family business may cause the owner to make some painful choices.
 However, a planned transfer also forces owners and their family members to discuss their goals with respect to the business.
 Communicating these goals to each other ahead of time is ultimately much less painful for family members than spending a lifetime hoping their parents’ plans for them in the business match their own.